The Boys of Fall: Music video

 The music video debuted on August 2, 2010 on ESPN's SportsCenter.
 It features many famous football players and coaches talking about their experiences playing high school football and advice they would give to kids, as well as clips of famous players and coaches from the college and professional ranks, past and present including Chesney's longtime friend Sean Payton.
 Directed by Shaun Silva, the video is over eight minutes in length.

-Much of this video was shot in and around Celina, Texas, specifically at Celina High School's football stadium (Celina High is one of the state's dominant football teams, having won or co-won nine state titles).
+Much of this video was shot in and around Celina, Texas, specifically at Celina High School's prior football stadium (Celina High is one of the state's dominant football teams, having won or co-won nine state titles).
 Other scenes were filmed at North Central College in Naperville, Illinois, at the Battle Ground Academy in Franklin, Tennessee, Montgomery Bell Academy in Nashville, Tennessee, and at Gibbs High School in Tennessee, where Chesney played football.

 Battle Ground Academy was where songwriter Casey Beathard's son, C. J. Beathard, was playing high school football at the time; the younger Beathard would eventually make it to the NFL as a backup quarterback for the San Francisco 49ers.